mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 - User opens a schema and sees the [schema details page](#schema-details-page).
 The list of objects for the schema fails to load.
-- Under the schema name, an error message is displayed indicating to the user that loading of objects failed.
+- Under the schema name, an error message is displayed indicating that the loading of objects failed.
 - The error notice contains details about the error and actions, if available, that the user can perform to correct the problem.

 #### Scenario 2b: From the schema explorer sidebar

 - User opens a schema and sees the [schema explorer sidebar](#schema-explorer-sidebar).
 The list of objects for the schema fails to load.
-- An error message is displayed indicating to the user that loading of objects failed.
+- An error message is displayed indicating to the user that the loading of objects failed.
 - The error notice contains details about the error and actions, if available, that the user can perform to correct the problem.

 ### Scenario 3: User encounters an error while opening a view in a currently open schema